swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 ```

 And, all of this is just discussing how a uniform list of settings could be applied.
-But there are packages that have much more complex requirements.
+There are packages that have much more complex requirements.
 Typically, this requires at least some logic within the manifest file.

 These existing solutiuons are inconvenient, verbose, and error-prone.